 Personally, being constantly tethered to my phone makes me feel just like Goldberg said it would — bajiggity AF, hence why I made an effort to cut back.
 And, cutting back is now easier because Screen Time has something called App Limits.
-Once you've downloaded iOS 12, simply go to Settings, then select Screen Time, then App Limits, which lets you set time limits for certain apps, choose apps you always want access to, and block certain content altogether.
+Once you've downloaded iOS 12 or iOS 13, simply go to Settings, then select Screen Time, then App Limits, which lets you set time limits for certain apps, choose apps you always want access to, and block certain content altogether.
 This means I can now set up times where I can't access my number one nemesis — my email, which is the greatest thing ever.

-You can also use a feature called Downtime to schedule time away from your phone — sort of like putting your phone in a time-out.
+On both iOS 12 and 13, there's also a feature called Downtime to schedule time away from your phone — sort of like putting your phone in a time-out.
 I will admit that I haven't tried it yet because I don't want my phone telling me I've listened to too many true-crime podcasts and I need to stop.
 But checking my social media less frequently has helped reduce my anxiety.
 In fact, I've been off social so much that people have texted me to ask if I'm OK.
 I'm doing just fine, and I'm trying to live more in the real world versus through my phone.
 Guess what?
 It's not so bad out here.